Sage/ez-streams/README.md

 This will compute 4 * (1 - 1/3 + 1/5 - 1/7 ...).

-For those not used to streamline this chain could be rewritten with callbacks as:
+For those not used to streamline this chain can be rewritten with callbacks as:

 ``` javascript
 numberReader(10000).filter(function(cb, n) {